 The beautiful Perhentian Islands are one of the prized destinations on the east coast of Peninsular Malaysia.
 Unlike Thai island counterparts, the islands are less developed and less densely populated.
 The Perhentian Islands offer absolutely gorgeous stretches of white sand and clear turquoise water, which are actually part of a protected marine park.
 There are also more and more well-managed hotels and resorts popping up on the Perhentian Islands.

 2. Proceed to the Kuala Besut Pier.
 All airport taxi drivers know that most tourists coming from Kota Bharu Airport want to go to Perhentian, so they will know where to drop you off.
 But if your flight arrives late at night, then you won’t make it in time for the last boat, which only runs until 5 pm (March-September).

 If this is the case, be proactive and book a room at a hotel or guesthouse near the port.
 Because of the steady flow of tourists, there is a collection of hotels and other accommodation types near the pier.
-It is important that you book your accommodation near the port if you want to catch the earliest boat to Perhentian the next day.
+It is important that you book your accommodation near the port if you want to walk to catch the earliest boat to Perhentian the next day.

 3. Purchase your speed boat/ferry ticket to Perhentian Islands.
 There are a couple of ticket stands and tour offices in the vicinity of the pier that sell speed boat tickets.
 Since Perhentian is first and foremost a diving site, some diving companies offer packages that include boat transfer arrangements from Kuala Besut port.

 If you did not arrange for a diving package, you may purchase your ticket at one of the ticket stands before your intended departure time.
 You can also buy a ticket from tour offices the day before.
-It is usually not busy enough that tickets will run out, but it’s never bad idea to be proactive especially during peak season.
+It is usually not busy enough that tickets will run out, but it’s never a bad idea to be proactive especially during peak season.

 The boat tickets sold by companies are often return tickets, and the normal price is 70 Ringgit.
 Some tour offices offer special discounts of up to 25%, so it might be good plan to shop around before purchasing.
 During our trip we got our tickets for 50 RM per passenger with a special promo from Kuala Besut to Perhentian and back.